vallezw/Meme-Generator/README.md

 # Meme-Generator
-This is a meme generator made with React.
+This is a meme generator made with ReactJs.